jmadinlab/jmadinlab.github.io/_people/corryn.md

 ### Research

-I am endlessly fascinated by all things marine science, psychology, and ethics.
-More specifically, I am interested in knowing how human activity is impacting marine ecosystems and learning ways to solve these problems.
-I am interested in the link between research science and policy.
+I am interested in marine conservation and restoration.
+I have been involved with research that studies coral and fish associations with various structural complexities of artificial reefs.
+In the future I hope to utilize ecosystem-based management practices that are informed by traditional Hawaiian resource management practices to help conserve and restore marine ecosystems.